By Jordan Elgrably

 Standing with me to welcome visitors are dozens of like-minded friends, who for the past three years have labored in our Markaz Dreamers and Builders Circles* to make this facility a reality.
 We come from every imaginable country and cultural background, as Southern California has the largest population of citizens from the greater Middle East in the nation.
 Here at The Markaz, arts and humanities give voice to our dreams for peace.

 The Markaz is the word for “center” in Arabic, as well as in Persian, Turkish, Hebrew and Urdu.
-After many years, we have achieved our dream, which began as the seed of an idea in the year 1999, opened to the public in June 2001 as the Levantine Cultural Center, and was renamed The Markaz on July 1, 2015.
+After many years, we have achieved our dream, which began as the seed of an idea in the year 1999, opened to the public in June 2001 and has for many years presented leading-edge programs on the Middle East and North Africa in Los Angeles.

 It’s our Grand Opening and throngs of people are lined up around the block as we open our doors to the general public.